C2DH/ranketwo-submissions/lessons/drafts/data.md

 This should allow you to see that the punch cards could hold small datasets: technically, this would translate to a size of around 60 [bytes](https://en.wikipedia.org/wiki/Byte) (one byte is 8 bits long, one bit being either a `0` or a `1`).
 You can play around with punchcards and see for yourself what information you can fit onto one of them.

 STEP 4
-Try to register text in a non-Latin alphabet (Cyrillic, Arabic, Greek, Chinese...).
+Now try to type some text using symbols from a non-Latin alphabet (Cyrillic, Arabic, Greek, Chinese...)?
 What do you observe?

 Finally, please write a small essay (up to 500 words) reflecting on:
 * What kind of historical information can/cannot fit in punch cards?